List of birds of the Falkland Islands

 This is a list of the bird species recorded in the Falkland Islands.
-The avifauna of the Falkland Islands include a total of 218 confirmed species, of which two are endemic, two have been introduced by humans, two have been extirpated, and 123 are rare or vagrants.
-Twenty-five additional species are hypothetical (see below).
+The avifauna of the Falkland Islands include a total of 219 confirmed species, of which two are endemic, two have been introduced by humans, two have become locally extinct, and 122 are rare or vagrants.
+Twenty-eight additional species are unconfirmed (see below).

-The entries on this list and the list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are those of the South American Classification Committee (SACC) of the American Ornithological Society.
+The entries on this list and the list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are those of the IOC World Bird List.

 The following tags have been used to highlight several categories of occurrence in addition to non-endemic resident species and regular visitors.